aboveandbeyone/cleand/README.md

 ## Overview

 This project is a website for "Above and Beyond," a cleaning service company based in Guyana.
 The website is designed to promote the company's services and make it easy for potential customers to get in touch and book cleaning services.
-It demonstrates my dual expertise in web development and strategic business consulting, resulting in an upgraded website and improved financial practices for Jampro.
+It demonstrates my end-to-end involvement, from design and copywriting to market research and business advisory, in creating a powerful online presence for a start-up in the service industry.

 ## Features